cbmr-data/cbmr-data.github.io/esrum/source/tips/snakemake.rst

    Remember to specify version numbers for the module you are using;
-   this helps ensures that your analyses are reproducible and that they wont suddenly break when new versions of modules are added.
+   this helps ensures that your analyses are reproducible and that they won't suddenly break when new versions of modules are added.

 ***************************
  Other recommended options